 Hotels or AirBnbs will have towels for use.

 If you are staying near a beach, your accommodations may also provide beach towels.

 In a humid climate, even a quick-drying microfiber towel won’t completely dry out.
-If you bring a towel, and you can’t get it dry, you’ll have to carry a stinky and moldy towel in your luggage the entire trip.
+If you bring a towel, you can’t get to dry you’ll have to carry a stinky and moldy towel in your luggage the entire trip.

 Reasonably priced travel towels are also bulky and heavy and take up space for a t-shirt or a few pairs or underwear.

-If you have the money, and need to bring a towel, splurge on a expensive hiking towel.
-Long distance hikers have ultra lightweight and effective gear.
+If you have the money and need to bring a towel, splurge on an expensive hiking towel.
+Long distance hikers have ultra lightweight and practical gear.

 Buy a cheap towel on after you arrive at your destination and hanging it outside your carry-on is also an option.